goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

 # LGSVL simulator: running the LGSVL simulator alongside Autoware.Auto

-The following guide assumes that the LGSVL simulator will be run from inside an ADE container, although it is not strictly required.
+LGSVL is a Unity-based multi-robot simulator for autonomous vehicle developers.
+It provides a simulated world to

+- create sensor inputs to Autoware.Auto,
+- allow the user to manually steer the ego vehicle similar to a computer game,
+- place other moving traffic participants in a scene.

 For more information about the simulator, see [https://www.lgsvlsimulator.com/docs/](https://www.lgsvlsimulator.com/docs/).

 ## Requirements

+The following guide assumes that the LGSVL simulator will be run from inside an ADE container, although it is not strictly required.

 - ADE 4.2.0 or later.
 Follow the
 [ADE installation instructions](https://ade-cli.readthedocs.io/en/latest/install.html) to install it